nishkeni/nishkeni.github.io/_pages/about.md

 Get in Touch
 ======

 As a background context, I am <i>aggressively</i> protective of my time, as I believe we all should be.
-I love to wear the hats of both a researcher and a maker.
-[Here's](http://www.paulgraham.com/makersschedule.html) an interesting perspective on why disruptions are so corrosive to a maker's schedule.
+Aas a researhcer, I love to wear the hats of both a theoretician and a maker.
+[Here's](http://www.paulgraham.com/makersschedule.html) an interesting perspective on why disruptions are corrosive to a maker's schedule.

 If there's anything you believe I can assist you with, I am looking forward to talking to you!
 If you want to chat with me, please consider e-mailing me first for context, and then using [this](https://calendly.com/nishant-keni) to find a time that works best for you.